Skip to main content

 • Compounding context: each new note enriches the answers Atlas can give about your existing knowledge.

 Atlas is privacy-first, your data is not used to train shared models.
 Disclosure: Atlas is the product behind this blog.
-Atlas does not replace OneNote's stylus or freeform canvas; it replaces the "find that thing I noted last quarter" workflow at a higher resolution than OneNote search.
+Atlas does not replace OneNote's stylus or freeform canvas.
+It replaces the "find that thing I noted last quarter" workflow at a higher resolution than OneNote search.

 Comparison table